 The Mission of the Verona Public Schools, the center of an engaged and supportive community, is, in partnership with a supportive community, we inspire our students to be creative, critical thinkers and compassionate global citizens through dynamic teaching, meaningful curricula, and enriching experiences.
 With that in mind, teachers and staff have created a culture of learning that promotes discovery and achievement and connections to the “real” world.
 These core and special academic programs for grades 5-8 provide opportunities for our students to flourish in an intellectually stimulating environment.

 World language classes offered in Mandarin, Spanish, or French emphasize culture and oral language development.
-Cycle classes offer students the opportunity to take mini courses in oceanography, civics, music, coding, technology, engineering and design (TED), anthropology and art to name a few.
+Cycle classes offer students the opportunity to take mini-courses in oceanography, music, coding, technology, engineering and design (TED), anthropology, art, and theater arts, to name a few.
 Beginning in the 2022-2023 school year, cycle class entitled, Global Storytellers (grade 7), Digital Literacy (8th grade), and Making Cents of Money (8th grade) were added.
-Additionally, students can sign up to participate in National History Day.
+Additionally, students can sign up to participate in National History Day and Future Cities competitions.
 Science and math classes at all levels promote inquiry and problem solving.
-For accelerated students, advanced language arts, and geometry, and algebra are offered in seventh and eighth grades.
+For accelerated students, advanced language arts, and algebra are offered in seventh and eighth grades.

 H.B.W.
-Middle School provides many opportunities for students to take curriculum-based field trips, like our environmental trip for fifth graders or a sixth grade trip to the Museum of Natural History in New York City.
+Middle School provides many opportunities for students to take curriculum-based field trips, including our environmental and team building trip for fifth graders and our 8th grade visit class visit to the Museum of Jewish Heritage.
 Other extra-curricular events include assemblies, visits to our local museums and restaurants, visits from parents and community members with particular specialties or stories to discuss, and participation in cooperative activities and contests, like Battle of the Books and Academically Speaking.

 Students receive academic, social, and emotional support not only from their teachers, but through a comprehensive, developmental Guidance Program.
-They take advisory classes with their guidance counselor in 5th and 6th grade.
+They take advisory classes with their school counselor in 5th and 6th grade.
 Students are encouraged to accept and assist one another through participation in Student Council and numerous service projects.
 The H.B.W. community is particularly well known for its generosity and commitment to giving back to the community.
 H.B.W. students have raised over $500,000 over the past thirteen years for the American Heart Association during the Jump Rope for Heart campaign, including raking 1st in the state for the amount of money raised during the 2013-2014 school year.
 During the 2021-2022 school year, HBW joined forces with VHS in raising over $15,000 in support of the American Cancer Association.

 H.B.W. is able to be successful in educating our children because of the supportive community of Verona and a very strong School/Community Association.
 Both complement H.B.W.’s efforts to provide challenging, supportive, and relevant experiences for our middle-schoolers.